In December , the

 I am still wondering how that Museum which used to have millions of pounds as revenues during the good old days of tourism was neglected like that.

-I do not understand why the Egyptian ministry of antiquities do not ask Egyptian and international companies to sponsor the Museum.
+I do not understand why the Egyptian Ministry of Antiquities does not ask Egyptian and international companies to sponsor the Museum.

 Why not ask companies like Samsung or Philips or Sony to give visual and audio equipment for better interactive display.

-Jotan can provide new paint for the whole Museum in return a worldwide publicity.
+Jotan can provide new paint for the whole Museum in return for worldwide publicity.

-Currently , the Tutankhamen's sector in the second floor is being renovated gradually by a German grant.
+Currently, Tutankhamun's sector on the second floor is being renovated gradually by a German grant.

-The renovation will restore the original colors and design of the Museum when it was inaugurated in 1902.
+The renovation will restore the original colours and design of the Museum when it was inaugurated in 1902.

 After the new paint |